Earth Notes: Thermal Imaging Survey: DIY vs ProfessionalUpdated 2020-01-26 20:11 GMT.

-In March I engaged a professional to repeat the survey to see how effective my DIY attempt was (and see what else might need fixing) at a cost of under £200 all-in visiting me on a chilly Sunday morning!
+In March I hired a professional to repeat the survey to check how effective my DIY attempt was.
+(And see what else might need fixing.)
+It cost me under £200 all-in.
+I was visited on a chilly Sunday morning.

 My amateurish attempts, and Sustainable Lifestyles' (SL) more practised eye, both discovered big problems such as the cold front door and loft hatch.
-Equally, both of us could see that our house is doing quite well (eg losing a lot less heat than neighbouring properties), though it turned out that I was too complacent and should have worked harder to pick out other issues.
+Equally, both of us could see that our house is doing quite well, losing a lot less heat than neighbouring properties.
+Though it turned out that I was too complacent.
+I should have worked harder to pick out other issues.

 One interesting feature that stood out dramatically in both surveys was the (expected) thermal bridging of the aerogel drylining in our living room with the steel fixing screws.
 With some styles of rigid drylining such as Kingspan K17 where dot-and-dab adhesive fixing to the wall is possible, such bridging can be avoided.

-Even though the loft hatch has been draught-stripped, and I glued some insulation to its top side (the box for a small solar panel with its expanded polystyrene packing!) it remains a clear weak point thermally.
-It may be possible to make a backing from some of the left-over aerogel; something should be done about it in any case.
+Even though the loft hatch has been draft-stripped, and I glued some insulation to its top side (the box for a small solar panel with its expanded polystyrene packing) it remains a clear weak point thermally.
+It may be possible to make a backing from some of the left-over aerogel.
+Something should be done about it in any case.

-The fact that our newly double-glazed front-door would still be relatively cold was not astonishing, nor that our door curtain is still useful to have, but possibly the colder external temperatures and a bit more slippage since my own survey made the effect of the poor seal at the door's foot rather dramatic in SL's survey and this time I was nudged to investigate.
+The fact that our newly double-glazed front-door would still be relatively cold was not astonishing, nor that our door curtain is still useful to have.
+But possibly the colder external temperatures and a bit more slippage since my own survey made the effect of the poor seal at the door's foot rather dramatic in SL's survey.
+This time I was nudged to investigate.
 (In the end a catch needed to be re-tightened to fix the problem.)

-The FLIR Systems b40 that I used was small and light and easy to use, at least superficially, and with some fiddling around I was able to get the images onto my Mac when I'd finished my survey, making use of the removable memory card and a reader (I seem to recall; the device was not recognised over USB).
+The FLIR Systems b40 that I used was small and light and easy to use, at least at first blush.
+With some fiddling around I was able to get the images onto my Mac when I'd finished my survey, making use of the removable memory card and a reader.
+(I seem to recall so anyhow.
+The device was not recognised over USB.)